Spot Goes To Hollywood: Description

-Story (Sega Saturn and PlayStation version)
+Plot (Sega Saturn and PlayStation version)

 A bubble goes through Hollywood, which ends up inside a movie theater and pops as it hits a Cool Spot soda vending machine.
-Cool Spot himself falls out with a can of soda and wanders into the employee room as he starts up a movie projector.
+Spot himself falls out with a can of soda and wanders into the employee room as he starts up a movie projector.
 As he goes inside he is trapped inside the projector and gets sent into the movies showing on the screen.

 The first movie Spot ends up is a pirate movie, as he travels through various pirate ships and even rides on a cannon.
 He defeats a giant octopus and then finds himself in an adventure movie, where he finds himself on canyons, a minecart ride, a temple and defeats a giant spider along the way.
-Spot then heads to the last movie, the horror movie, which has Cool Spot heading through a graveyard and a large staircase.
+Spot then heads to the last movie, the horror movie, which has Spot heading through a graveyard and a large staircase.

-What happens next depends if the player does not get all the hidden stars in every level.
-If the player does not get them all, the horror movie finishes, Spot's friends cheer for Spot for succeeding through the movies, but Spot notices that the player did not fully complete the game, and so he takes himself back into the movie projector and gets sent to them, again.
+What happens next depends if the player doesn't get all the hidden stars in every level.
+If the player doesn't get them all, the horror movie finishes, Spot's friends cheer for Spot for succeeding through the movies, but Spot notices that the player didn't fully complete the game, and so he takes himself back into the movie projector and gets sent to them, again.

 If the player does get all the hidden stars in every level, the horror movie's bonus stage sends Spot to space and then the last level; It's full of Stars, where Spot rides a spaceship and fights a giant robot mech.
-Cool Spot then defeats the mech after a weight falls onto it.
-Cool Spot manages to free himself from the movies and all his friends cheer.
-Cool Spot wanders out of the theater, and all the Spots escape along with him because various monsters from the movie want their revenge, and so chase after Cool Spot until the staff credits roll, and escape out the door.
+Spot then defeats the mech after a weight falls onto it.
+Spot manages to free himself from the movies and all his friends cheer.
+Spot wanders out of the theater, and all the Spots escape along with him because various monsters from the movie want their revenge, and so chase after Spot up until the staff credits roll, and escape out the door.